If you are experiencing a crisis, call 1-800-461-5424 or dial 988 for suicide support

 Emotional Awareness & Balancing

-Emotion Awareness involves recognizing and understanding one’s emotional states and how they influence thoughts and behaviours.
-It is a crucial skill for emotional intelligence, allowing individuals to identify their feelings accurately, understand their triggers, and acknowledge their impact on well-being.
-Developing emotion awareness helps individuals respond to their emotions more constructively, enhancing self-regulation and improving relationships.
+Emotion awareness involves recognizing and understanding one’s emotional states and how they influence thoughts and behaviours.
+This skill is crucial for emotional intelligence, allowing individuals to accurately identify their feelings, understand their triggers, and acknowledge their impact on well-being.
+Developing emotion awareness helps individuals respond to emotions more constructively, ultimately enhancing self-regulation and improving relationships.

-Balancing Emotions refers to the ability to manage and integrate a range of emotions effectively.
-It involves not suppressing feelings but rather allowing them to be experienced and expressed in healthy ways.
-Balancing emotions means recognizing when emotions are overwhelming and employing strategies to cope, such as mindfulness, breathing techniques, or reframing thoughts.
+Balancing emotions refers to the ability to manage and integrate a range of emotions, including those related to trauma, effectively.
+It involves not suppressing feelings but allowing them to be experienced and expressed in effective ways.
+Balancing emotions means recognizing when feelings are overwhelming and employing strategies to cope, such as mindfulness, breathing techniques, or reframing thoughts.
 This balance fosters resilience, enhances decision-making, and contributes to overall mental health.
-Therapy can support individuals in developing both emotion awareness and balancing skills to lead more fulfilling lives.

 "Burnout" & Systemic Fatigue